Deinacrida elegans: Behaviour

-New Zealand specialists

 New Zealand lacks any native mammals, apart from the native bats, and therefore the ecology of New Zealand's ecosystem is unique.
 The wētā plays a large part in this, taking on the niche of a forest floor mammal (such as a mouse) in New Zealand.
 This has resulted in wētā undergoing gigantism, a process in which an isolated population grows larger than its relatives due to a lack of predators and/or an abundant food source.
 Therefore, the wētā is thought to be the effective equivalent of a mouse in New Zealand ecosystems.

 The bluff wētā has a distorted abdomen which seems to be related to its habitat where this species is compressed against crevices.
 It was also observed that bluff wētā gets out of its shelter by day for a sunbath.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Nationally Endangered" as of 2022.
 It has the qualifiers of "Biologically Sparse", "Data Poor: Size", "Data Poor: Trend", "Population Fragmentation".